Dendekky/portfolio/src/pages/portfolio/index.md

       price: ??
 projects:
   - image: /img/screenshot_2020-10-11-yahnnova-make-it-better-with-technology.png
-    text: An website for an IT company that leverages on the internet to provide services that makes living easier.
+    text: A website for an IT company that leverages on the internet to provide services that makes living easier.
 An aesthetically pleasing website with React, and Tailwind CSS.
     previewLink: https://yahnnova.com